unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 * * *

-Don’t worry, we’ll get to how all of this comes together in unified.
+Don’t worry, we’ll get to how this comes together in unified.
 But if you are already feeling adventurous; you can go directly to [“Using unified”](<>) or [“How to get started with plugins”](<>).